The park’s hours of operation vary. Hours are subject to change. Please call 605.367.4309 to verify.

 Donations requests can be sent to Jill at firstname.lastname@example.org.
 Please attach an event flyer.
 Requests will be reviewed monthly.
 Donations are in the form of weekday tubing tickets.

 Lift tickets are $15 to $35 depending on when you visit.
 Equipment rentals are $29 per person.
 For more info, visit greatbearpark.com/tickets.

 If a pass is lost, a new one may be printed for $15.
 If a pass is forgotten at home, Guest Services may look up the season pass number.

-Each skiing/snowboarding season pass comes pre-loaded with two buddy passes located on the back, which are each good for a lift ticket and rental.
+Each skiing/snowboarding season pass comes pre-loaded with four buddy lift tickets (does not include rental equipment).
 Present your season pass at Guest Services to redeem.

 Yes, all guests who are skiing, snowboarding or tubing need a lift ticket, including guests who are not on skis but assisting another guest.
 The beginner hill utilizes a conveyor belt lift.

 Great Bear prefers guests be on skis while on the beginner hill, but it is not required.
 The guest, however, must have a lift ticket.
 If assisting another guest on the beginner hill on foot, please stay off to the side.

 No, guests must ski or snowboard down the hill.
 You are not able to ride the chair lift back down.

 Uphill skiing, or skinning, is prohibited at all times at Great Bear.
 Guests may not access the hill outside of regular operating hours and no uphill traffic is allowed during operating hours.